gioypi/penthy/README.md

 ![output_demo](https://user-images.githubusercontent.com/52460732/166128288-8a5b9744-98de-4ec3-991d-4d93069a96d2.png)
 You do ***not*** need both versions of a file to get an accurate evaluation, as in this example.
 Each file is classified separately.

+There is also an [online demo](https://penthy.eu/), to scan your files without downloading or installing anything.
+Performance is significantly better when run locally, though.

 ## Installation Requirements

 - [Python](https://www.python.org/downloads/) (3.7 64-bit has been tested) (in Windows, make sure to add Python to the PATH environment variable)